gerbera/gerbera/doc/config-import.rst

 Specifies a mapping from a certain file name extension (everything after the last dot ".") to mime type.

 Note:
-    this improves the import speed, because invoking libmagic to discover the right mime type of a file is omitted for files with extensions listed here.
+    This improves the import speed, because invoking libmagic to discover the right mime type of a file is omitted for files with extensions listed here.

 Note:
-    extension is case sensitive, this will probably need to be fixed.
+    The extension is case sensitive, if `case-sensitive` is set to `yes`.

 ``mimetype-upnpclass``